 12:30: Final Lunch and Farewell at the Obermann Center

 The first test text for Terra Biblica is the Gospel of Luke.
 Our material on the Gospel of Luke makes use of a dataset on the literary character networks in that Gospel compiled by University of Iowa graduate student Cory Taylor for his dissertation.
 The pairs of characters you see represent what we call a co-appearance network: that is, these two characters are inferred to appear together in a given scene, based on the narrative progression of the text.
 This human entered information is a vast improvement on the alternative of automated network extraction based on Named Entity Recognition.
 Cory is compiling similar data for all the Gospels, and is also studying other kinds of literary character networks, including dialogue networks.

 The Iowa Canon of Ancient Authors and Works, currently under development, will be based on a database of all known Greek and Latin authors and their writings, including fragmentary and lost texts, from the earliest period through the seventh century CE.
 It will provide extensive metadata for each work, including the date and place of its composition; its status as pseudepigraphic or disputed; its status as complete, fragmentary, or lost; its status as a translation or original Latin composition; its status as Christian or non-Christian; attested abbreviations for the work; a genre designation based on the project’s genre typology; and cross references to other canonical ids (such as the Perseus Catalog, digilibLT, and the Packard Latin Canon).
-A beta version, to be released in Fall 2019, will focus on the Latin corpus, and will provide faceted search capabilities for selecting a sub-corpus; and basic text analysis features, such as word clouds, derived from texts available under a CC BY-NC-SA license.
+The Canon’s metadata will be available through multi-faceted search and browse in a map-centered interface which visualizes user-selected works according to the location of their author.
+A beta version, to be released in Fall 2019, will focus on the Latin Canon.
+The subsequent phase of the project, in 2020, will be the integration of the Latin Canon with the Greek Canon through their shared metadata categories.